 The following is New Jersey State Legislation that applies to all content areas K-8:

 - Amistad K-12 (N.J.S.A.
 18A 52:16A-88) Every board of education shall incorporate the information regarding the contributions of African-Americans to our country in an appropriate place in the curriculum of elementary and secondary school students.

-To infuse the history of Africans and African-Americans into the social studies curriculum in order to provide an accurate, complete and inclusive history.
+To infuse the history of Africans and African-Americans into the social studies curriculum to provide an accurate, complete, and inclusive account.

-To ensure that New Jersey teachers are equipped to effectively teach the revised social studies core curriculum content standards.
+To ensure that New Jersey teachers can effectively teach the revised social studies core curriculum content standards.

-To create and coordinate workshops, seminars, institutes, memorials and events which raise public awareness about the importance of the history of African-Americans to the growth and development of American society in global context.
+To create and coordinate workshops, seminars, institutes, memorials, and events that raise public awareness about the importance of the history of African-Americans to the growth and development of American society in a global context.